 Sites affiliated with the Department provide facilities, CIs, and opportunities for students to participate in client care, clinic management, and other dimensions of physical therapy professional behaviors.
 The sites represent a variety of working environments typical of physical therapy practice, cover practice across the continuum of care, and may be located anywhere in the United States, and some may be outside the United States.
-Most affiliated clinical sites are in the general geographic vicinity of Wheeling, within a 5-hour drive.
 Students are responsible for their own means of transportation, housing and all associated costs incurred during and related to their Clinical Education experiences.